mendix/docs/content/appstore/modules/data-grid-2.md

 ## 9 Performance

 The performance of the new data grid can be affected if sorting or filtering are enabled.
-This is because Data Grid 2/Data widgets v1.1 and v1.2 retrieves all available values to do the sorting or filtering while the widget runs.
-This problem does not occur in versions above 1.3 as we are using the new [Filtering Apis](https://docs.mendix.com/apidocs-mxsdk/apidocs/pluggable-widgets-client-apis-list-values#4-filter-helpers) to retrieve only the necessary data.
+This is because Data Grid 2 and Data widgets v1.1 - 1.2 retrieve all available values for sorting or filtering while the widget runs.
+This problem does not occur in versions higher than 1.3 because those version use [Filtering Apis](/apidocs-mxsdk/apidocs/pluggable-widgets-client-apis-list-values#4-filter-helpers) to retrieve only the necessary data.

 ## 10 Troubleshooting